Code-Institute-Submissions/milestone-project1/README.md

 The purpose of this project is to create a static **(front-end only)** website for a 1960’s rock band who have around 50 years experience of performing live at numerous events around the world.
 The target audiences for this website are fans of Black Sabbath and potential fans who would like to use the site to see and hear clips from their back catalog, and any new material as it becomes available.

 **In order for the target audience to achieve these things when visiting my website, I incorporated the following:**
-- Audio clips for visitors to listen to some of the bands songs; Spotify was the source for these snippets.
+- Audio clips for visitors to listen to some of the bands songs; Spotify was the source for these snippets as it will prompt the user to either sign up to spotify to listen to more, or log in to their spotify to listen to the full song.
 - Video files so the visitors can view the band performing.
 Taken from the bands youtube page.
+- A discography page that links to user to the itunes purchase site for each album.
 - A sign up page for the user to register to receive information on new music releases, tours, ticket releases etc.
 - Information about the band and it's members, to give the user an overview of their lives
 - A tour page so users can book the band for various upcoming events